oppenheimera/rent_calc/README.md

 | kelly | 12.5 |
 | ari| 10.852272727272727 |

+Here, people in shared rooms are responsible for 40.39772727272727% of the rent, and people in singles are responsible for the remaining 59.60227272727273% of the rent.

 If we calculate rent as proportional to square footage, using the formula:
 `total_rent * (room_n_footage / (total_sq_footage - common_space))`, we get this breakdown: